abhinav-mk/War-Game/Docs/Modules.md

 Player
 ------
-* This class handles the creation of the player with a unique ID and an empty deck initialized
+* This class handles the creation of the player with a unique ID and an empty deck initialized.
-* Functions are defined to assign cards to player, check if they are out of cards and to play a card
+* Functions are defined to assign cards to player, check if they are out of cards and to play a card.
-* The functionalities of this class is being used in Game.py and Variants
+* The functionalities of this class is being used in Game.py and Variants.

 Deck
 ----
-* This class defines the number of decks to be used for the game
+* This class defines the number of decks to be used for the game.
-* It has functions to assign the cards to the players initially
+* It has functions to assign the cards to the players initially.
-* This functionalities of this class is being used in Game.py
+* This functionalities of this class is being used in Game.py.